THE NEXT NORMAL

-- Missional community family time: in light of these new restrictions and recommendations, MC’s will need to approach communal gatherings with a great deal of wisdom.
-Some will likely choose to suspend in-person MC family time for the foreseeable future, and this is not unreasonable.
+- Missional community family time: in light of these new restrictions and recommendations, MC’s will need to suspend communal gatherings or move them entirely online.
 One consideration we would encourage you to make is to provide the option for those in your MC who live alone to pair with another family to lessen the chances of unhealthy isolation.
-If an MC still wanted to gather in-person they must be within the gathering limits and we would strongly suggest that these gatherings be outside and physically-distanced.

 - Benevolence: we have dramatically increased our benevolence fund and commissioned two deacons to oversee the distribution of benevolence funds.

 If you would like to have the opportunity to gather with others in-person, but aren’t a part of a missional community, reach out to us at firstname.lastname@example.org and we will try and find an opportunity for you to get connected with others.

 It is very difficult to predict how and when the public health guidelines will change again, but this plan reflects the convictions and process outlined above.
 If you want to offer feedback on this plan we would welcome it; email email@example.com to connect!